 2. Synthetic Dyes

 Synthetic dyes are more affordable and are available in a variety of colors.
-They are best known for their greater color stability and longevity, offering better color quality to fabrics than natural dyes.
+They are best known for their strong color stability and long-lasting effects.
+They provide better color quality to fabrics than natural dyes.

 3. Pigments

 Pigments refer to a substance that provides black, white, or a color to other materials with different shades and hues.
-In simple terms, pigments are powdered substances that can be mixed with a relatively insoluble liquid in most solvents.
+In simple terms, people can mix powdered substances called pigments with a relatively insoluble liquid in most solvents.

-They are specifically used to impart color to coating materials such as plastics, inks, and rubber.
-For example, yellow 1, green 7, carbon black, and titanium dioxide are organic pigments, while carbon black and iron oxide are inorganic.
+Manufacturers specifically use them to impart color to coating materials such as plastics, inks, and rubber.
+For example, yellow 1, green 7, carbon black, and titanium dioxide are organic pigments.
+Carbon black and iron oxide are inorganic pigments.

-Organic and inorganic pigments are the different types of pigments that can be used in a variety of industrial applications:
+Organic and inorganic pigments are two types of pigments.
+They can be used in many industrial applications

 1. Inorganic Pigment

 Inorganic pigments are derived from dry ground minerals that comprise rings and carbon chains.
-They are produced from metals and metallic salts.
+Manufacturers produce them from metals and metallic salts.
 Inorganic pigments are non-transparent and insoluble in aqueous solution.

 They are more budget-friendly and easy to produce.
 Producing large quantities is extremely profitable since simple chemical reactions create them more efficiently.
 Pigment Green 7, Phthalocyanine green, is the most commonly used inorganic pigment.